 Condition: • Most foundation walls and masonry walls have small cracks due to minor shrinkage, settlement or shifting.
 These will not be individually noted, unless leakage or building movement is noted.

 FLOORS \ Concrete slabs

 Condition: • Concrete basement, crawlspace and garage floors are not typically part of the structure.
 Almost all basement, crawlspace and garage concrete floors have minor shrinkage and settlement cracks.

-Attic/roof space: • No access
+Attic/roof space: • Inspected from access hatch